DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 - As shown, the differences consist of swapping J and QU, and swapping Z and Q.
 - All overall stat differences are so small that I don't think they can be considered significant.
 - The J-QU swap makes 2-key rolls more outwards; this is okay with me.
 One-hand 3-key rolls are less affected.
-- The Q-Z swap keeps a little more QWERTY/Colemak familiarity, at a very low stat cost but with no other benefits.
+- The [Q-Z swap][Gal-QZ] keeps a little more QWERTY/Colemak familiarity, at a very low stat cost but with no other benefits.
 - There is a small increase in same-finger skipgrams, but only for alternating ones which I think is okay.
 - Non-SFS alternation, accordingly, goes down by a fairly insignificant amount (from 33.85% to 33.80%).